Smiler54/card_recognition/README.md

 python main.py
 ```

-- Press 'q' to quit the application
+- Click [Start Capture] button.
-- The program will display the video feed from your default webcam
+- The program will start to capture the Poker Game Window in real time.
+- And it will seperate multiple tables, detect each cards and recognize them. (such as "Kh 10h 10d 9c 3s")

 ## Features

-- Real-time video capture
+- Real-time window capture
-- Basic error handling
-- Clean resource management
+- Seperate multiple tables
+- Match templates